 Located north of Broad Street and forms VCU’s northern border.
 Carver is home to a great deal of development momentum.
 As the western edges of Carver redevelop near Scotts Addition, the area should experience additional appreciation.

-Richmond’s first suburb, it began the trend towards larger residential lots.
+As Richmond’s first official suburb, Ginter Park began the trend towards larger residential lots.
 Spectacular residential architecture is a signature of Ginter Park.
-Bellevue and Laburnum Park are are also neighborhoods within the greater Northside/Ginter Park area of Richmond.
+Bellevue and Laburnum Park are also neighborhoods within the greater Northside/Ginter Park area of Richmond.